openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 8: Auto Off Timer

 Auto Off Timer
-Automatically turns the switch off after x amount of seconds.
+<p&gtAutomatically turns the switch off after x amount of seconds.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.